ttchuang/projectCleaningData/README.md

 The run_analysis.R script retrieves six files of raw observations and calcaulates means of 66 variables for each activity and each subject.

-The run_analysis.R consists of nine sections of code:
+The run_analysis.R file consists of nine sections of code:

 ### Set the working directory:
 =========================